Victoria Harbour (Victoria Bay)

 There is no better way to capture the magic of the harbour than by taking a cruise aboard a ferry.

-Star Ferry is second to none for a Victoria Harbour cruise.
+Star Ferry is second to none for a Victoria Harbor cruise.
 It was once listed in the 50 places of a lifetime by National Geography.
 On top of the ferry service between Hong Kong Island and Kowloon Peninsula, it also provides a two-hour nighttime cruise, during which visitors are able to enjoy the Symphony of Lights in a unique way.

 Duk Ling is a carefully-restored authentic Chinese fishing junk and has been used for harbour cruises in Hong Kong waters for about 150 years ago.
 Tourists can aboard the Duk Ling to transfer between the Tsim Sha Tsui Star Ferry Terminal and Hong Kong Island Central Pier 9.